WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

 In a rule set, the natural alphanumerical order of the filenames determines the __Rules__ execution order, so, the file ordering corresponds to the processing order.
-The rule JSON filename is composed of two parts separated by the first '_' (underscore) simbol.
+The rule JSON filename is composed of two parts separated by the first '_' (underscore) symbol.
 The first part determines the rule execution order, the second one is the rule name.
 For example:
 - _0001_rule_one.json_ -> 0001 determines the execution order, "rule_one" is the rule name
 - _0010_rule_two.json_ -> 0010 determines the execution order, "rule_two" is the rule name